KNAU: Foundation

-Carrier current broadcasting at NAU began with station KASC, built in 1962 and so named when the school was Arizona State College at Flagstaff.
-Soon after the Board of Regents’ approval to raise the school to university status as Northern Arizona University effective May 1, 1966, KASC began considering changing its call letters to KNAU in late 1964.
-The change did not take place until 1967, a year in which the student station was pranked by someone claiming to be an administrator dismissing campus early for Christmas; half of the students left campus before the situation was rectified.
+NAU's broadcasting legacy began with station KASC, built in 1962 at what was then Arizona State College at Flagstaff.
+Soon after the Arizona Board of Regents gave approval to raise the school to university status as Northern Arizona University effective May 1, 1966, KASC began considering changing its call letters to KNAU in late 1964.
+The change did not take place until 1967, a year in which the student station was pranked by someone claiming to be an administrator dismissing campus early for Christmas due to a particularly bad snowstorm; half of the students left campus before the situation was rectified.

 As early as 1966, the idea of an FM station that might provide wider service to the city of Flagstaff outside of campus was considered.
 On June 19, 1968, NAU filed with the Federal Communications Commission (FCC) to build a new 10-watt station at 88.5 MHz in Flagstaff.
 Approval was granted on September 11 of that year, but the station did not begin regular programming until December 16, 1970.

 KAXR ("K-Axer", referring to the university's Lumberjacks mascot) was the second FM station in Flagstaff and had a fine arts and classical music orientation, though it also played rock music.
-It complemented KNAU, which remained in service as a student station.
+It complemented carrier current KNAU, which remained in service as a student station.
 The transmitter was donated by Phoenix College, whose KFCA had already upgraded to higher power.
 NAU had also been donated equipment to possibly operate an AM station at 1230 kHz, which was being vacated by KEOS in its move to 690 kHz; however, an FCC freeze on new AM station applications forestalled any use of the frequency.